-Exhibitors MUST be set up and in place by 5:00 P.M. the day of the show.
-Exhibitors must provide litter boxes, litter and water dishes for their cats.
-(Dry food only) The exhibitor is required to care for their cat(s), and get them to the judging table on time.
-All cats must be leashed or harnessed anytime they are out of their cages.
-Cages will be furnished by the fairgrounds but it is the exhibitors responsibility to clean and cover the cages.
-Claws must be clipped.
-The cats must be clean and healthy.
+- Exhibitors MUST be set up and in place by 5:00 P.M. the day of the show. - Exhibitors must provide litter boxes, litter and water dishes for their cats.
+(Dry food only) - The exhibitor is required to care for their cat(s), and get them to the judging table on time. - All cats must be leashed or harnessed anytime they are out of their cages. - Cages will be furnished by the fairgrounds but it is the exhibitors responsibility to clean and cover the cages. - Claws must be clipped. - The cats must be clean and healthy. - Only 3 cats allowed per exhibitor. - Cat Show will take place Friday before Fair in the Education Building. - Doors open at 3:00pm to set-up and decorate cages. - Show will start at 5:00pm.

-Vaccinations are recommended.
-Breed, age, sex and color of each entry must be listed on the entry form.
-Only 3 cats allowed per exhibitor.
-Cat Show will take place Friday before Fair in the Education Building.
-Doors open at 3:00pm to set-up and decorate cages.
-Show will start at 5:00pm.
+Division 10101 - 4-H|Grange Cat Fitting and Showmanship

-Division 10101 - 4-H|GRANGE Cat Fitting and Showmanship Only one cat may be entered in Fitting and Showmanship.
+Only one cat may be entered in Fitting and Showmanship.